-The best way to make use of repetition is to use red within small décor pieces and accents, such as throw pillows, wall art, flower vases, lamps, upholstery, draperies in different rooms.
+The best way to make use of repetition is to add small red décor pieces and accents such as throw pillows, wall art, flower vases, lamps, upholstery, draperies in different rooms.
 If you can see any red from another room, make sure the two work together.

 Pair it with white

 Studies have shown that red increases brain activity and drives both physical stamina and a feeling of hunger making this this color ideal to use in a kitchen.
 Use it as accents if you have white kitchen cabinets.

 When paired with white, red can be nice for a bathroom as an accent or in the bedroom when incorporated in the fabric patterns like a red striped rug or patterned bedding and drapes.